vuckro/wp-multisite-waas/readme.txt

 We recommend running this in a staging environment before updating your production environment.

 == Changelog ==
+Version [2.3.3] - Not yet released

+- Renamed to WP Multisite WaaS

 Version [2.3.2] - Released on 2023-12-05